Secrets on the Family Farm

 Dear Mr. Cibraro,

 Recently I finished reading your provocative book, THE POMELO TREE.
 Nigel is one of the most disturbing, but credible, little boys I've ever met.
 When I got to the ending and got no closure on Nigel's life, I ran to your wife at school to find out about Nigel.
 Well, she is not talking!
-She grinned almost devilishly and said, "I know what happens, but you'll happen until the next book comes out."
+She grinned almost devilishly and said, "I know what happens, but you'll have to wait until the next book comes out."

 Is there some way that you can get your publisher to rush the printing of your next book?
 I am most curious to learn what happens next to a young miscreant in a cultural setting that is totally unfamiliar to me.